Subscribe

 Prevention is the best medicine

 While treatment for intestinal parasites is effective, no dog parent wants to worry about their pup experiencing discomfort or getting sick.
-And your pup certainly doesn’t want to experience symptoms either.
 Fortunately, with a little care and maintenance, most intestinal parasites can be stopped before they have a chance to harm your pet.
-For pet owners hoping to prevent them in the first place, look to the following tips:
+Consider the following prevention tips:

-Keep up with regular exams — Being a good pet parent means keeping your dog healthy.
-As such, their health regimen should include regular exams.
-Once or twice a year, your vet may want to take (or have you bring in) stool samples.
+Keep up with regular exams — Bring your dog to the vet for regular exams.
+Once or twice a year, your vet may want to collect stool samples.
 This is a normal process and helps to identify any parasites that could be in your dog’s digestive system.

-Clean up after your pet — Responsible pet parents know that cleaning up after their dog is an essential step when it comes to preventing the spread of parasites in feces.
-Keeping your dog’s feeding, drinking, sleeping, and play areas clean will also help prevent accidental ingestion or exposure to any parasites that may have been tracked into the house.
-It’s a good practice for you and your dog and helps keep other dogs healthy, too.
+Clean up after your pet — Cleaning up after your dog is an essential step when it comes to preventing the spread of parasites in feces.
+Always keep your dog’s feeding, drinking, sleeping, and play areas clean and away from fecal matter.

 Maintain good hygiene — Similarly, keeping your dog properly cleaned and groomed will help to eliminate parasites that linger on their paws, fur, mouth, or around their anus.
-That doesn’t mean you have to bathe your dog every day (doing so can actually dry out their skin).
-Instead, consider purchasing disposable, pet-friendly cleaning wipes for a nice daily cleaning session.
-Provide a treat or two and your dog will come to love the extra attention.
+In addition to regular baths, use pet-friendly cleaning wipes after visiting the dog park or other social places.

 Know what’s near you — Dogs are keen on their surroundings, and you should be, too.
 Knowing which parasites are in your geographic region can help keep you informed.
 CAPC has a useful parasite map that you can use to identify common parasites where you live.